ChairOfStructuralMechanicsTUM/Mechanics_Apps/Diffraktion/README.md

 - [x] explain app on website
 - [x] Add proper formula for computation of dB from amplitude
 - [x] try to increase performance
+- [ ] insert barrier in 3D srface plot
+- [ ] Adapt description: foc on geometry as mitigation meassure (in comparision to damping) depends on Wavelegnth/hight of barrier
+- [ ] Implement angle phi in degrees
+- [ ] Implement Wagelength dimensionless (Lambda/hight of barrier)

 ## Possible Improvements
 - [ ] Remove artifacts in contour lines (currently we plot the lines with many line segments with only two vertices.
 This leads to disconnected lines with tiny gaps.)